 This is support provided in the family home of one of our trained and approved Shared Lives carers.
 The person staying with the Shared Lives carer will have the opportunity to take part in family life and is an alternative to residential respite.

 The person visiting the Shared Lives carer during the day will have the opportunity to take part in a wide variety of activities or learn new skills.
 This can be flexible or on a regular day.
-For more detail please see the downloads on the left hand side of this page, for information on day support for under 65s or day support for over 65s.
+Further information on day support for under 65s or day support for over 65s is available in the Documents section on this page.

 This is support offered by one of our trained and approved carers in your own home giving you the opportunity to take a break.
 Support can be during the day or overnight depending on what you feel you would most benefit from.
-For more information please see the download on the left hand side of this page.
+Further information is available in the Documents section on this page.